 First, we find that EEG data support facial identity discrimination.
 By and large, this finding confirms the possibility of EEG-based pattern classification of facial identity across changes in expression from EEG data (Nemrodov et al., 2016).
-Discrimination peaks were identified in the proximity of the N170 and N250 ERP components, consistent with univariate analyses pointing to the relevance of the former (Itier and Taylor, 2002; Heisz et al., 2006; Jacques et al., 2007; Caharel et al., 2009) and the latter (Schweinberger et al., 2002; Huddy et al., 2003; Tanaka et al., 2006) for face processing.
+Discrimination peaks were identified in the proximity of the N170 and N250 ERP components, consistent with univariate analyses pointing to the relevance of the former (Itier & Taylor, 2002; Heisz, Watter, & Shedden, 2006; Jacques, D'Arripe, & Rossion, 2007; Caharel et al., 2009) and the latter (Schweinberger et al., 2002; Huddy et al., 2003; Tanaka et al., 2006) for face processing.
 The onset of discrimination, around 150 ms, was intermediary to early estimates in the vicinity of P1 (Nemrodov et al., 2016) and later estimates around 200 ms as reported with MEG (Vida et al., 2017).
 One possibility is that early estimates, along with higher levels of discrimination, can be triggered by the use of low-level image properties (Cauchoix et al., 2014; Ghuman et al., 2014).
 In line with this consideration, we found that within versus across-expression discrimination produced earlier and consistently higher levels of discrimination accuracy.
-Importantly though, acrossexpression classification, which aims to minimize reliance on low-level cues, exhibited robust levels of discrimination across an extensive interval (i.e., from ~150 ms onwards) while its time course was also mirrored by that
+Importantly though, across-expression classification, which aims to minimize reliance upon low-level cues, exhibited robust levels of discrimination across an extensive interval (i.e., from ~150 ms onwards) while its time course was also mirrored by that of neural-behavioral correlations in the context of pairwise face similarity.